-Research suggests that CO2 levels in classrooms should be below 800ppm.1 HVAC Sensors allows staff to observe and improve the classroom environment, guaranteeing safe CO2 levels.
+Research suggests that CO2 levels in classrooms should be below 800ppm.1 HVAC Sensors allows staff to observe and improve the classroom environment and schools air quality, guaranteeing safe CO2 levels.
 Providing acceptable CO2 levels in schools and classrooms and a comfortable indoor air quality is no longer optional.
-Educational institutions now have an important duty of care to monitor their air quality and ensure safe CO2 levels indoors.
+Educational institutions now have an important duty of care to monitor their schools indoor air quality and ensure safe CO2 levels indoors.

 CO2 Monitors for Schools from Edinburgh Sensors

 Edinburgh Sensors offers a reliable and accurate carbon dioxide monitor for schools.